-EERE anticipates making awards with the first budget period being 15 months and all budget periods thereafter being 12 months.
-Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision point reviews.
+EERE anticipates making awards that will run from 24 months up to 48 months in length, comprised of one or more budget periods.
+Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision review.
 For a complete list, see Section VI.B.xiv.
-At the Go/No-Go decision points, EERE will evaluate project performance, project schedule adherence, the extent milestone objectives were met, compliance with reporting requirements, and overall contribution to the program goals and objectives.
+At the Go/No-Go decision points, EERE will evaluate project performance, project schedule adherence, the extent milestone objectives are met, compliance with reporting requirements, and overall contribution to the program goals and objectives.
 As a result of this evaluation, EERE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.